 Ruger’s 10/22 Target rifle has a heavy-duty stock with a thumbhole and a large cutout.

-The rifle has a bull barrel that features a heavy free float and a threaded barrel.
+The rifle has a bull barrel with a heavy free float and a threaded barrel for adding a suppressor.
 Ruger Target’s barrel and stock are what set this model apart from the rest of the 10/22 pack.

 Ruger 10/22 Sporter

 The 10/22 Sporter and the Ruger Carbine are very close to the same gun.
 Even the barrel length is the same.

 The most notable difference is the carbine model features a barrel band and the Sporter does not.